junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Dammit Cas!
 How many times do I have to tell you you're not burden?"
 Dean yells at him.
 Cas flinches.

-"I thought you said you were warded last time, you were fine because --" He shoots Lucifer a glance, "you were warded or something."
+"I thought you said you were warded last time, you were fine because --" He shoots Lucifer a glance, "you were protected or something."

+Lucifer comments, "That totally wasn't my intention.
+But you're welcome."

 "I think it's the time I went to Heaven when I heard their agony."
 Cas says weakly.